-Any employee who works overtime should get at least 125% of their regular wages and cannot work more than 12 overtime hours in a week.
+Overtime is capped at 12 hours per week.
+Any factory employee who works overtime should get at least 125% of their regular hourly wage, while shop and office workers should be paid at least 150%.
 While collective bargaining is allowed in Sri Lanka, the laws do not make it easy for unions to conduct business.
 Always check to see if a collective bargaining agreement (CBA) or trade union has power in your industry, as it could influence your employment contract.

 How to Onboard Employees Successfully